hipe/tmx/lib/skylab/beauty-salon/doc/issues/029-name-conventions-for-constants.md

-the justification for the utility of such a convention is as follows: if we just made such names follow [#114] the convention for arbitrary values or [#098] the convention for modules, then these names would carry less information and the code would be less self-documenting.
+the justification for the utility of such a convention is as follows: if we just made such names follow [#.B] the convention for arbitrary values or [#.D] the convention for modules, then these names would carry less information and the code would be less self-documenting.

 the rationale behind the general convention is that this makes the